-Southern Response has contracted the technical resources required for the field operations (assessment and build project management) aspects of the claims management to Arrow, under a Project Management Service Agreement negotiated between the parties which specifies:
+Southern Response has contracted the technical resources required for the field operations (assessment and build project management) aspects of the claims management to Arrow, under a Project Management Service Agreement negotiated between the parties which specifies -

-- An executive steering committee

-- The respective responsibilities of the parties in relation to the project management aspects of the outsourced technical support

-- The remuneration basis, including benchmark hours and KPI-driven incentives for Arrow

-- Limits of liability for Arrow
+- an executive steering committee - the respective responsibilities of the parties in relation to the project management aspects of the outsourced technical support - the remuneration basis, including benchmark hours and KPI-driven incentives for Arrow - limits of liability for Arrow

-- Transition out and termination provisions.
+• transition out and termination provisions.

 Since its appointment in October 2010, Arrow has developed a resourcing capability comprising residential builders, project managers and quantity surveyors sourced from around New Zealand.
-The overall team now numbers in the order of 190 including support staff and has an infrastructure autonomous from its parent to service Southern Response.
-Arrow also provides advisory services in relation to technical building issues.
+The overall team now numbers in the order of 130, including support staff and has a virtual autonomous and dedicated infrastructure from its parent to service Southern Response.

+It also provides advisory services in relation to technical building issues.